Bence7661/ARCHIVE_Serious_Workshop_Optimization/README.md

 This way the lag upon opening/closing the workbench of the portable workshop is completely eliminated.

 ## Installation
-This mod overwrites some the following mod's files/patches (make sure that the priority is set higher than that of the mentioned mods/patches)
+This mod overwrites some the following mod's files/patches (make sure that the priority is set higher than that of the mentioned mods/patches).
+It's fine to just install with highest priority.

 **Mod overwrites:**
 - `SixSloth's & Veerserif's Hideout Furnitures 2.2.1 GAMMA patch`